Skip to main content

 • Hit the "Submit" button and then reboot the WAGO PFC200 Controller by hitting the "Reboot" button at the top right corner of the WBM.

 • After the reboot is finished, visit the "Connection Status" page on the WBM.
-You should now see the connection running.
+Then, you should now see the connection running.

 3. Codesys setup

 • Head to the WAGO website to download the newest version of Codesys.
-Once downloaded, install it and launch it.
+Once you have downloaded, install it and launch it.

 • Create a new project, select Empty Project and give it a name.